gregko/Mini-WebDAV-server-for-Android/README.md

 That's all!
 Hope it will be useful to other developers as well.
-I don't recommend making a consumer product from this - the security issues would need serious consideration. <b>If you use this project in any way, please send me a note (email or post to Discussions area here) so that I would know it's worth maintaining...</b>
+I don't recommend making a consumer product from this - the security issues would need serious consideration. <b>If you use this project in any way, please send me a note (email or post to Discussions area here, or at least star it) so that I would know it's worth maintaining...</b>

 <p align="center">
 <img src="images/screenshot.png" >